 Dine out in Hollywood

 Some restaurants may have a lot of hype because of celebrity sightings, but the food is not worth the price.
 After spending a month in LA, we found restaurants that stood out not just for the ambience, but for the food as well.
-Choose from one of these three happening restaurants in Hollywood that have it all:
+Choose from one of these seven happening restaurants in Hollywood that have it all:

 Nobu ($$$$): arguably LA's most famous celeb-filled restaurant chain.
 Getting a reservation in Malibu is almost impossible, but getting one in Hollywood is possible if done far enough in advance.
 The Japanese-Peruvian dishes are expensive, but excellent.

-Osteria Mozza ($$$): earning itself one-michelin star, the Italian osteria serves handmade pastas and even has its own mozza bar.
+Osteria Mozza ($$$): earning itself one-Michelin star, the Italian osteria serves handmade pastas and even has its own mozza bar.
 You can order al-la-carte rather than pre-fixe, which is a rarity for a Michelin-starred restaurant.

 Gigi's ($$$): one of the sexiest new spots in Hollywood.
 Sitting on a quiet street, the restaurant is anything but quiet with fashionable diners spilling outside onto the patio.
 The art-deco interior is dark and glamorous and the Californian-French fare is fresh.
 Chrissy Teigan and John Legend were recently spotted on a date night here.